 Wah-nuh-jus—Hilthoois Tribal Park (Meares Island) Trail Project

 Location: Wah-nuh-jus—Hilthoois Tribal Park, or Meares Island, is in Clayoquot Sound, just offshore from Tofino amongst sparkling inlets and snow-capped mountain peaks.
-Declared a Tribal Park by the Tla-o-qui-aht and Ahousaht Nations in 1984, this rainforest has been protected from logging for decades as the latest in millennia of stewardship by its Indigenous inhabitants.
+Declared a Tribal Park by the Tla-o-qui-aht [pronounced klay-o-kwee-at] and Ahousaht [pronounced a-howz-at] Nations in 1984, this rainforest has been protected from logging for decades as the latest in millennia of stewardship by its Indigenous inhabitants.

 About: Join our volunteer team to camp on the Island in back-country conditions (you’ll need to carry all your gear for about an hour—no car-camping on this trip!).
 We will work alongside and under the direction of Tla-o-qui-aht Tribal Parks Guardians to repair and extend the legendary Big Tree Trail boardwalk system.
 We’re helping the Tla-o-qui-aht Nation expand their ecotourism operations, supporting a sustainable economy by bringing more visitors to this exceptional forest.